CoffeeStraw/PyonFX/docs/tutorials/installing.md

 To get started with PyonFX, we recommend that you have some knowledge on:

-- **Python 3**: familiarity with basic constructs like variables, functions, conditions, loops, comparisons, string formatting, lists, and dictionaries[^py];
+- **Python 3**: familiarity with basic constructs like variables, functions, conditions, loops, comparisons, string formatting, lists, and dictionaries, and how to create and execute Python scripts.
+For beginners, we suggest starting with this [comprehensive video guide](https://www.youtube.com/watch?v=b093aqAZiPU), which introduces the basics of Python step by step, including script creation and execution.
+If you want to explore further, ["Think Python 2"](http://greenteapress.com/thinkpython2/thinkpython2.pdf) is an excellent free PDF book (in English) that covers core programming concepts in more depth;
-- **ASS/SSA Tags**: familiarity with ASS tags[^ass];
+- **ASS/SSA Tags**: familiarity with ASS tags.
+For a comprehensive guide to ASS tags, see the [Aegisub official documentation](https://aegisub.org/docs/latest/ass_tags/);

 ## Installation

 ??? note "Windows"
     Download and install Python 3 from the [official website](https://www.python.org/downloads/).
 Ensure you check "Add Python 3.x to PATH".
-Then, install PyonFX:
+Then, open a command prompt (cmd) or PowerShell and install PyonFX by copy-pasting this command:

     ```bash
     pip install --upgrade pyonfx